nasa/dorado-scheduling/README.md

         $ pip install git+https://github.com/dorado-science/dorado-scheduling

-### To set up your environment
+### To set up the CPLEX optimization engine

-2. It is recommended that you use the commercial [Gurobi] solver rather than the open-source Cbc solver that is included with python-mip; Cbc is much slower and may fail to solve to optimality.
-If you have a Gurobi license, then activate Gurobi in this shell by setting the `GUROBI_HOME` environment variable.
-For example, on macOS, this will be:
+2. Set up the CPLEX optimization engine by following the [docplex instructions].
+If you have [installed CPLEX locally], then all you have to do is determine the path to the CPLEX Python bindings and add them to your `PYTHONPATH`.
+For example, on macOS, this might be:

-        $ export GUROBI_HOME=/Library/gurobi901/mac64
+        $ export PYTHONPATH=/Applications/CPLEX_Studio1210/cplex/python/3.7/x86-64_osx

 ### To generate an observing plan